apache/jackrabbit-oak/oak-tarmk-failover/README.md

 The component should be installed when failover support is needed.

 The setup is expected to be: one master to one/many slaves nodes.
-The slave will periodically poll the master for the head state over http on a custom port, if it changed, it should pull in all the new segments.
+The slave will periodically poll the master for the head state, if this changed, it will pull in all the new segments since the last sync.

 Setup in OSGi
 -------------